lastmeta/maestro_tcl/intuition.md

       S   6|  2   0   <--- 6 cannot lead to 5 ever so its no good

 So that leaves us with the following.
 The hope here is that there are lots of 0's - things that have never happened before and we can assume wont happen forever.
-If there are we can prune this down a lot. the more we explore the fewer zeros there will be you would think, but that's not necessarily true, because the more we explore the more nodes will be created and instantiated with all zeros so it'll take quite a bit exploring to get ther.
+If there are we can prune this down a lot. the more we explore the fewer zeros there will be you would think, but that's not necessarily true, because the more we explore the more nodes will be created and instantiated with all zeros so it'll take quite a bit exploring to get there.
+UPDATE! as I've been programming this I've decided removing the zeros is premature at this point.
+Just because we've never seen something happen before doesn't mean that it can't and what if we remove the ones with zeros then we have nothing left?
+No, the best way is to move those to the bottom of the list later instead of removing them now.
+Even if there's a crazy high correlation on say, node 1 below for node 5 if there is a 0 in the list no matter, move it to the bottom of the list of candidates.

             Goes To  NODES
               3   5